For the first time in maritime history, an all-female bridge and onboard leadership tea...

 Discover incredible destinations in the Mediterranean.

 The wonders of the Mediterranean are closer than you think – when you sail with us, we set off from Southampton.
 From then on, it’s a voyage of kaleidoscopic colour and flavour, ranging from Venice’s snake-like canals to the volcanic landscapes of the Canary Islands.
+Plus, with our Edge series of ships, including new Celebrity Apex℠ sailing the Mediterranean you'll feel closer to the destination than ever before, thanks to their revolutionary outward facing design.

 So what makes the Mediterranean so diverse?
 With coastlines on three continents, the Mediterranean Sea is the perfect crossroads between Europe, Asia and Africa.
 As a result, it’s a bewitching palette of cultures and terrains.